Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-The statement ``it can be evident that the coupled chaotic map achieves amplified chaotic range in the entire region of [0, 4]'' in \cite{Ravichandran:DNA:ITN2017} is questionable.
+In \cite[Sec.~IV]{Ravichandran:DNA:ITN2017}, the performance of MPPS was analyzed from eight aspects.
+Here, their credibilities are re-evaluated one by one as follows. \begin{itemize} \item \textit{Keyspace}: the statement ``it can be evident that the coupled chaotic map achieves amplified chaotic range in the entire region of [0, 4]'' in \cite{Ravichandran:DNA:ITN2017} is questionable.
 The size of each sub-figure in \cite[Fig.~1]{Ravichandran:DNA:ITN2017} is about 0.9 inch by 0.9 inch.
-Assume that the adopted dpi (dots per inch) is 200, the number of the printed dots is only about 32,400.
+Assume that the adopted dots per inch (dpi) is 200, then the number of the printed dots is only about 32,400.
 Observing \cite[Fig.~1]{Ravichandran:DNA:ITN2017}, one can see that the distribution is not uniform.
+Meanwhile, the effective keyspace of MPPS is far overestimated, due to the following four types of equivalent or weak keys in MPPS: \begin{itemize} \item \textit{Equivalent keys type I} (coupled chaotic maps): since the symmetry of the initial values of CLS~(Eq.~(\ref{eq:cls})) or CLT~ (Eq.~(\ref{eq:cts})); that is, $f_{\textup{CLS}}(Y_i)=f_{\textup {CLS}}(1-Y_i)$ or $f_{\textup {CLT}}(Y_j)=f_{\textup{CLT}}(1-Y_j)$, where $i\in\{1, 4, 5, 6\}$ and $j\in\{2, 3\}$.
+In this case, the effective keyspace of MPPS is reduced to $\frac{1}{64}$ (i.e., $\frac{1}{2^4\times 2^2}$) of the claimed size.